Meghan King Edmonds Baby: How Daughter Aspen Inspired Meghan’s New Job

-Meghan King Edmonds is now a mother to a two-month old daughter and it sounds like King Edmonds is really loving her role as a mother.
+Meghan King Edmonds is now a mother to a two-month old daughter and it sounds like King Edmonds really loves her role as a mother.
 Even though Aspen was due around December 5th, Meghan gave birth to her daughter on Thanksgiving weekend, which means that her daughter is nearing the two-month mark.
-King Edmonds keeps gushing about her daughter and it sounds like she’s a very proud mother.
+King Edmonds keeps gushing about her daughter, and it sounds like she’s a very proud mother.
 And because of her own baby pictures on social media, it sounds like a company has offered her a job where she gets to gush about her daughter Aspen.

 According to a new Instagram post, Meghan King Edmonds is now revealing that she has been hired to talk about all things baby for a website.
 In other words, Meghan will be writing articles about baby content that her followers are eager to hear about.
 Whether she’s talking about products for the mother or fun toys for the baby, it sounds like Meghan will be blogging about it.
 And it sounds like Meghan King Edmonds is excited about this venture, as she’s been itching to get back to work.